ninyam/ninyam.github.io/_pages/PO.md

 nav_order: 4
 ---

-> The real satisfaction from mathematics is in learning from others and sharing with others.
+> “The real satisfaction from mathematics is in learning from others and sharing with others.”
 > –[Bill Thurston](https://mathoverflow.net/questions/43690/whats-a-mathematician-to-do)

 Together with [Maye Montoya](https://www.mathematics.utoronto.ca/people/directories/postdoctoral-fellows/mayecxiliana-cardenas-montoya) and [Carlos Ospina](https://www.math.utah.edu/~ospina/), I co-organize [Pares Ordenados](https://ninyam.github.io/paresordenados/index), a free online mathematics mentorship program in Spanish.
 The program connects math students with graduate students or early-career mathematicians around the world, who serve as mentors for semester-long reading projects.